Weight Of Water Per Gallon

 2. Salinity and Dissolved Solids: The Impact of Impurities

 The presence of dissolved salts, minerals, and other substances in water alters its density.
-Saline water (like seawater) is denser than freshwater, meaning that a gallon of seawater will weigh more than a gallon of freshwater.
+On the flip side, saline water (like seawater) is denser than freshwater, meaning that a gallon of seawater will weigh more than a gallon of freshwater.
 This is due to the added mass of the dissolved salts.

 • Higher Salinity: Increased salt concentration leads to a higher weight per gallon.